Feature-Based Software Design Pattern Detection: Introduction

-\textbf{Contributions:} In summary, this paper makes the following contributions: \begin{itemize} \item We introduce a novel approach called \textit{Feature-Based Design Pattern Detector} (DPD$_F$) that uses source code features to detect software design patterns. \item We build a large corpus i.e. DPD$_F$ Corpus comprising of 1,400 Java files, which are labelled from expert software engineers using our online tool \textit{Codelabeller}. \item We demonstrate that our approach outperforms two state-of-the-art approaches with substantial margins in terms of Precision, Recall and F-Score. \end{itemize}
+\textbf{Contributions:} In summary, this paper makes the following contributions: \begin{itemize} \item We introduce a novel approach called \textit{Feature-Based Design Pattern Detector} (DPD$_F$) that uses 15 source code features to detect software design patterns. \item We build a large corpus i.e. DPD$_F$ Corpus consists of 1,300 Java files, which are labelled from expert software engineers using the \textit{Codelabeller} tool . \item We demonstrate that our approach outperforms two existing approaches with substantial margins in terms of Precision, Recall and F1-Score. \end{itemize}

-\textbf{Paper Organisation:} Our paper begins with an introduction in Section~\ref{sec:intro} and concludes in Section~\ref{sec:conclusion}.
-We briefly discuss the preliminaries and relevant background of the related technologies, in particular, design patterns, code fragments, word space models and machine learning in Section~\ref{sec:preliminaries}.
-Section~\ref{sec:study_design} discusses our study design, including the research questions, how the corpora are selected and labelled?
-The tool used to label data, and source code features are used and how they are selected, Word2Vec for building N-gram model and ending at discussing our machine learning classifier.
-Section~\ref{sec:results} presents results with respect to our research questions and discusses our results as well as the overall approach.
+\textbf{Paper Organisation:} We discuss the preliminaries and relevant background of the related technologies, in particular, design patterns, code fragments, word space models and machine learning in Section~\ref{sec:preliminaries}.
+Section~\ref{sec:study_design} discusses our study design, including the research questions, how the corpora are selected and labelled.
+The tool used to label data, and what source code features are used and how they are selected, the application of Word2Vec for building an N-gram model and ending with a discussion of our machine learning classifier.
+Section~\ref{sec:results} presents results with respect to our research questions.
 We discuss the threats to the validity of our study in Section~\ref{sec:threats} and the related work is presented in Section~\ref{sec:relatedwork}.
+Finally, the conclusion is presented in Section~\ref{sec:conclusion}.